dheerajvats21/Java-Basics/JVM - Memory Management.md

 And also we need to know How do we choose whether an object is live or not.

-### How Allocations Work in the Java Virtual Machine
+### 2) How Allocations Work in the Java Virtual Machine
-How does the allocation of Memory happens in java allocate and incr pointer.
+How does the allocation of Memory happens in java
+1) allocate and incr pointer.
-But in multithreaded environment two threads may compete for the same piece of memory.
+2) But in multithreaded environment two threads may compete for the same piece of memory.
 So we'll be needing locks and locks are expensive.
-So TLABS used..
+So TLABS (Thread-Local Allocation Buffers) used.
+This allows each thread to have a small portion of its Eden space that corresponds to its own share.
+As each thread can only access to their own TLAB, even the bump-the-pointer technique will allow memory allocations without a lock.

 ![noImage](./img/MemoryAllocation1.png)